TigrisCallidus/Qisge/QuickStartGuide.md

 You can just open the scene "QisgeMain" and press the play button in Unity in order to run your game.
 If you want to make a build, see [QCU](https://github.com/TigrisCallidus/QCU) for reference, since Qisge is based on QCU for running python files.

+### Creating a new game

+One simple way would be to just make a new unity project, however you could also make a second game in the same Unity project.

 If you want to try to make several different examples, or make your own example with leaving our example working, you can copy the QisgeMain scene and rename it e.g. QisgeMain2.
 Open your new scene and select the "GameManager".
 There you find the fields "Input File", "Sprite File" and "Python Base File".
 These stand for the files in Assets/StreamingAssets/Exchange with the same names.
 You can leave the "Input File" and "Sprite File" as is,